On Logic Gates with Complex Numbers: Holomorphic Representation of Logic Gates

-In this section, we formulate the logic gates as differential operators written in terms of complex variables and their partial derivatives.
-Such representation is possible both in classical and quantum regimes.
-To see this, consider a hypothetical material which allows red light to pass through it and absorbs black light.
-In this case, if we assign the variable $z_{1}$ for the red light and $z_{2}$ for the black light.
-We may represent the action of the material by the differential operator $\frac{\partial}{\partial z_{2}}$.
-Generally, it is possible to find equivalent expressions for propositional logic in terms of holomorphic variables and their partial derivatives.
-The fundamental logic gates that operates between two analytic functions are the Pauli gates plus the identity gate $(I, \vec{\sigma})$\cite{Nielsen}.
+The fundamental logic gates that operate between two holomorphic functions are the Pauli gates plus the identity gate $(I, \vec{\sigma})$\cite{Nielsen}.
 Any given two-input gate can be written in terms of the identity operator and the Pauli vector.
-Pauli gates are defined as complex differential operators that act on analytic functions with two-variables
+Pauli gates are defined as complex differential operators that act on holomorphic functions with two variables

-For spin-1/2 case, we have two distinct state functions: $|1,0\rangle=z_{1}$ which corresponds to spin-up, and $|0,1\rangle=z_{2}$ for spin-down.
-The identity gate in the case of two-variable function is
+For spin-1/2 case, we have two distinct state functions: $|1,0\rangle=z_{1}$ which corresponds to spin-up ($m=1/2$), and $|0,1\rangle=z_{2}$ for spin-down ($m=-1/2$).
+The identity gate in the case of a two-variable function is

-For the $N$-dimensional case, the identity operator in the Bargmann space reads
+For the $N$-dimensional case, the identity operator in the Bargmann space reads ,